Tennis-Dominant Barty storms past Kenin in Adelaide to set up Swiatek clash | Sports-Games

 Barty notched the crucial break midway through the opening set and carried that momentum through to the second, wrapping up the win in just over an hour without facing a single break point.
 "I felt pretty good today.
 I was able to look after my service games pretty well and it was a lot of fun playing out here and getting more court time," Barty said.

-In the men's Adelaide ATP 250 event, top seed Gael Monfils of France beat American Tommy Paul 6-4 6-1 to advance to the semi-finals where he will take on either local hope Thanasi Kokkinakis or Sweden's Mikael Ymer.
+In the men's Adelaide ATP 250 event, top seed Gael Monfils of France beat American Tommy Paul 6-4 6-1 to advance to the semi-finals where he will take on local hope Thanasi Kokkinakis, who dug deep for a 7-6(9) 4-6 6-4 win over Sweden's Mikael Ymer.
 Second seed Karen Khachanov saw off Belarusian qualifier Egor Gerasimov 7-5 6-3 to set up a last-four meeting with third seed Marin Cilic, who rolled past Serbia's Laslo Djere 6-3 6-2.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)